opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 address in the near future, to define a common set of requirements and develop test cases for verifying those requirements.

-The 2019.12 release includes new test cases which verify that the role-based access control (RBAC) functionality of the VIM is behaving as expected.
+The release includes new test cases which verify that the role-based access control (RBAC) functionality of the VIM is behaving as expected.

 Another common requirement is security vulnerability scanning.
-While the OPNFV security project integrated tools for security vulnerability scanning, this has not been fully analyzed or exercised in 2019.12 release.
+While the OPNFV security project integrated tools for security vulnerability scanning, this has not been fully analyzed or exercised in the release.
 This area needs further work to identify the required level of security for the purpose of OPNFV in order to be integrated into the OVP.
 End-user inputs on specific requirements in security is needed.